Bacon-Cheddar Potato Croquettes

 - Barbecue sauce, Dijon-mayonnaise blend or ranch salad dressing

-Combine butter and paprika; drizzle over croquettes.
-Bake at 375° for 18-20 minutes or until golden brown.
+- Combine butter and paprika; drizzle over croquettes.
+Bake at 375° until golden brown, 18-20 minutes.
 Serve with dipping sauce of your choice.

-Freeze option: Cover and freeze unbaked croquettes on waxed paper-lined baking sheets until firm.
+Freeze option: Prepare croquettes as directed, omitting chilling step.
+Transfer to waxed paper-lined baking sheets.
+Prepare butter mixture; drizzle over croquettes.
+Cover and freeze until firm.
 Transfer to resealable plastic freezer bags; return to freezer.
-To use, bake croquettes as directed for 20-25 minutes.
+To use, bake croquettes as directed, increasing time to 20-25 minutes.
 Serve with dipping sauce.
-Yield: about 5 dozen.